 I cupped my hands around my mouth to yell again.
 “I’m good.
 Come at me with all you got.”

 Why was I here facing down a Minotaur who had very real intentions of hurting me?
 Well, if I had to live as a Mortal for the rest of my life, I wanted to be a kick-ass one.
 At least, I wanted that until I got too old to lift my leg into a round-off high enough to loosen someone’s teeth.

 “Am I going to damage you?”
 Kal asked loudly.
 He stared hard at me while he waited for my answer.

 “Only in your dreams,” I yelled back with a smile.
 Fake it until you make it was my motto.

 His bullish bellow filled the air as he picked up his mace and started toward me.
 I looked around and realized I’d neglected to choose a weapon.
 Great.
 Just great.
 I clenched my fists and sighed.

 There were no grand stories about me in Greek Mythology.
-No one would ever read any true stories either, not on papyrus, scroll, or inscribed on a marble column of a majestic Greek temple wall.
+No one would ever read any true stories either, not on papyrus, scroll, or inscribed in a marble column of some majestic Greek temple.

 However, I detested my father.
 Shortly after our birth, our father killed our birth mother.
 The way my adopted mother explained it, he almost killed me too.
 Apparently, Zeus decided that he didn’t need both of his firstborn children.
 Since Athena was born a few seconds before me, Zeus made her his champion.